Sequential Auditing for f-Differential Privacy: Experiments

 To instantiate our sequential pipeline in Algorithm~\ref{alg:seq-audit}, it suffices to define a classifier using \textproc{BuildClassifier} from samples $\{X_i\}$ and $\{Y_i\}$.
 We adopt the simple threshold rules presented in Section \ref{sec:4.2}, where $\{\phi_\eta\}_{\eta\in\mathbb{R}}$ is given by

 We have trained a DP model on the CIFAR-10 dataset following the architecture and hyperparameters of~\cite{DeBerradaHayesSmithBalle22}: WideResNet-16-4 with GroupNorm/Weight-Standardization, batch size $4096$, clipping norm $C=1.0$, noise multiplier $\sigma=3.0$.
 We additionally insert $10{,}000$ canaries during training, following the canary setup of~\cite{nasr2023tight}~\footnote{Prior DP-SGD auditing work often uses $\approx 5{,}000$ canaries.
 We observe comparable behavior at $5{,}000$; we use up to $10{,}000$ here to more clearly illustrate the gains from sequential auditing over a wider range of claimed $\mu$ and number of canaries.}.
+As in the one-run auditing methodology, the Dirac canaries are placed on distinct coordinates, which reduces cross-canary interference and makes the resulting scores closer to the independent-sample setting considered in our theory.
+We nevertheless do not claim robustness to arbitrary dependence among canary scores.